District Newsletter

 Methodist Women in Britain

-Please find attached our spring newsletter, prayer diary for March to May and a full advert for our Garden Party in May.
+Please find attached our spring newsletter and prayer diary for March to May.

 Prayer Diary March to May 2024